rmarabini/player_info_from_fide_database/README.md

     * xml (for XML parsing)
     * tabulate (for pretty printing the output on the terminal)
     * argparse (for handling command-line arguments)
+    * hashlib (for checking if the FIDE database has been updated)

 You will also need to install sqlite3